antoniandre/vueper-slides/README.md

 # Vueper Slides

-A touch ready and responsive slideshow made with Vue JS and inspired by Slick Carousel.
+A touch ready and responsive slideshow / carousel for Vue JS.

 ## Installation